Can Vaseline Under Eyes Reduce Wrinkles?

 Have you ever run out of eye cream?
 It’s panic inducing, we know.
-You can feel the skin under your eyes getting drier by the second, feel the wrinkles and bags forming… oh my!
+You can feel the skin getting drier by the second, the wrinkles forming, the bags forming… oh my!

-Or, perhaps you just don’t like buying expensive eye products in tiny bottles (we don’t blame you).
+Or maybe you just don’t like buying expensive skin care products in tiny bottles (we don’t blame you).

-Well fear not, because Vaseline under eyes is truly a great alternative to expensive eye creams!
+Fear not, because using Vaseline under eyes is a decent alternative to expensive eye creams.
 This article will go into details about how Vaseline can help reduce and prevent eye wrinkles, bags, and dry skin.

 Find out how to use this cheap product effectively, and never panic about empty containers or crows feet again.

-Vaseline is a Protectant: so use it to protect against under eye wrinkles!
+Vaseline is a Protectant: so use it to protect against wrinkles

 How to Use Vaseline Under Your Eyes